Get Huge Cash Back and Free Travel With Credit Card Signup Bonus Offers

 Many reward credit cards offer introductory bonuses in addition to the regular spending rewards they provide.
-These can be very enticing, in many cases providing a 20% return on your spending, or more.
+These can be very enticing, in many cases providing a 20% return on your spending, or even more.
 That could be from $100 to over $1,000 in some cases.

 The intro bonus you get will be in addition to any regular rewards you earn from the spending categories.
-So if a card earns 2% cash back at gas stations, for example, you’ll still get that cash back in addition to any signup bonuses.
+So if a card’s rewards program earns 2X points at gas stations or on travel purchases, for example, you’ll still get those bonus points in addition to any signup bonus.

-Take note that credit card signup bonuses are for purchases only.
-Other charges to your account, like annual fees, balance transfers, and cash advances will not count toward your minimum spend requirement.
+Take note that credit card signup bonuses are typically for purchases only.
+Other charges to your account, like annual fees, balance transfers, and cash advances will not count toward your credit card minimum spend requirement.

 Public and Private Signup Offers

 There are two main types of signup bonus offer: public and private.
 Public offers are available to anyone, while private offers are only available to certain people.

 Sometimes a card’s public offer will change.
 This might be for only a few months, or it might be the new regular offer.
 But you can’t really predict when a card’s bonus will increase, so if you see a great offer it’s generally a good idea to take it.

-If you apply for a card and the public offer increases shortly afterward, you can try contacting the card issuer to request that they match the new offer.
+If you submit a card application and the public offer increases shortly afterward, you can try contacting the card issuer to request that they match the new offer.